CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 # Virtualized Environment Over EVPN Fabric

-## EVPN underlay Fabric
+## EVPN Underlay Fabric

-Not always the virtualized environment deployed over a pure IP underlay (e.g., brownfield).
-There are cases when VMware environment added to an underlay fabric which uses {{<kb_link text="Network Virtualization" url="cumulus-linux/Network-Virtualization/" >}} with {{<kb_link text="Ethernet Virtual Private Network - EVPN" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/" >}}.
-Even though, it still needs to work separately from the underlaying fabric - VM traffic sent only within the virtual world.
-In that case, the underlaying IP fabric has also VXLAN and EVPN configuration.
+The previous examples discussed deploying NSX on a pure IP fabric.
+Modern datacenters are often designed using {{<kb_link text="EVPN" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/" >}} to support multi-tenancy and layer 2 extension without VMware NSX.
+When NSX is deployed over an EVPN fabric it works in an identical fashion as when it is deployed in a pure IP fabric.
+NSX operates independently from the EVPN

-From NSX-T virtualized fabric perspective, there is no real difference.
-When using VXLAN/EVPN underlay fabric, the Geneve packets encapsulated into VXLAN packets on the leaf switches and transmitted over the IP fabric.
-In other words, the overlay packet is double-encapsulated.
-Furthermore, when using such deployment, we can set all TEP addresses into same subnet and leverage VXLAN layer 2 stretch over the layer 3 fabric as well.
+When using an EVPN underlay fabric, the NSX generated Geneve packets are encapsulated into VXLAN packets on the leaf switches and transmitted over the network.
+When using an EVPN deployment, the simplies deployment option is to configure all TEP addresses in the same subnet and use VXLAN layer 2 extension to provide TEP to TEP connectivity.

 {{%notice note%}}

-If different TEP devices subnets used in EVPN underlay deployment, VXLAN routing must be done.
-This requires more complicated VXLAN configuration and won't be covered in this example.
-For more information check out EVPN {{<kb_link text="Inter-subnet Routing" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/" >}} page.
+Unique subnets can be used across TEP devices in an EVPN network, however, VXLAN routing must be configured in the underlay network.
+This deployment model is beyond the scope of this guide.
+For more information reference the EVPN {{<kb_link text="Inter-subnet Routing" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/" >}} documentation.

 {{%/notice %}}